yeumthomas/LEDetector/README.md

 # LEDetector
-An armed motion detector activated via photosenstivity
+An armed motion detector activated by photosensitive resistor

 This alarm also utilizes a tilt switch to either arm or disarm the detector.
 Flipping the breadboard on its side will deactivate the tilt switch and turn